 Part 3.
 How to Listen to Apple Music Offline without Premium

-Have your problem with Apple Music search not working been resolved?
+Have your problem with Apple Music search not working on Mac, Windows, iPhone, Android been resolved?
 If yes, congratulations.
 And do you want to enjoy Apple Music songs offline even though your subscription expires?
 Then use DRmare Audio Converter.

 It is a professional Apple Music downloader that allows you to download any content from Apple Music.
 Besides, you can use it to convert Apple Music to MP3, FLAC, AAC, and more popular formats.
 Once converted, you can import these songs to any other device for playback even if it doesn't support Apple Music.